riboviz/riboviz/docs/user/run-with-SGE-executor.md

 To relieve this, you can:
 * Reduce the `num_processes` parameter.
 It is investigated that most tools in the RiboViz workflow can achieve a high speedup at 4-8 processes.
 * Decrease the default_time or time_mult or both.
 This will make the time field in the submission script shorter, so the tasks can fill in more empty slots.
 However, this may cause tasks get killed before it finishes.

+## Creating your own dataset

+The time estimation model uses the metadata of previous executions to estimate the time of an unseen input.
+The data is located in `riboviz/time_estimation.csv`.
+There are already some data in the CSV file, but you can custom the dataset.

+### Structure of the dataset
+The dataset is in a plain csv format.
+The first line is the header and each data is separated by a comma.
+Each line contains 6 items, the task name, sample size, number of process, gff items, execution time and peak memory.

+* task name: The name of the task, should be lower case.
+This name should be the same as the task name when you call the `estimate_time.py`.
+* sample size: The file size of the sample in Bytes.
+It can be obtained by `ls -l`.
+* number of process: The number of processes that the task is running with.
+Currently we only support 1, 2, 4, 8, 16 and 32.
+* gff items: The number of items in the gff file.
+It can be obtained by `wc -l *.gff3 | awk '{print $1/3-1}'`.
+* execution time: This execution time of a task with previous parameters.
+The can be obtained by `qacct -j <job_id> | grep wallclock`.
+If you want to repeat the same parameters for many times and uses the average time, please fill the average value here, instead of having many different lines.
+* peak memory: The peak memory of a task with previous parameters.
+The can be obtained by `qacct -j <job_id> | grep maxvmem`.
+If you want to repeat the same parameters for many times and uses the average time, please fill the average value here, instead of having many different lines.

+The `gff item` for the tasks that are not related to gff size, like `cutadapt` and `hisat2rRNA`, can be any number or -1.